adopted-ember-addons/emberx-select/README.md

 ## Action and Action Arguments

-The action that is dispatched by x-select whenever the selected value or values change has a function signature of:
+The action that is dispatched by x-select whenever the selected value or values change (change event) has a function signature of:

 ```js
 /**